Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Weak section conjecture and counterexample to surjectivity

 For the other direction, by Corollary \ref{corollary: characterization of geometric sections}, it's enough to show that $X_x(B)=\varprojlim X'(B)$ is non-empty, where $X'(B)$ is the set of algebraic sections of $X'\to B$.
 Since every neighbourhood $X'$ has a topological section by definition, it follows from the weak topological section conjecture that $X'(B)$ is non-empty.
 It's finite by assumption, and therefore it's a non-empty set with a compact Hausdorff topology.
 Then such projective limit is always non-empty as desired. \end{proof}

-Since Kodaira fibrations satisfy the assumptions of Prop. \ref{Prop: weak=surjectivity}, we may deduce the following corollary: \begin{corollary} Let $f:S\to C$ be a Kodaira fibration.
-The surjectivity of the section map $\Phi$ is equivalent to the weak topological section conjecture for all connected finite \'{e}tale cover $S'$ of $S$ such that $S'\to C$ has connected fibers. \end{corollary} \begin{proof} The fact that fundamental groups of surfaces are residually finite is the main theorem of \cite{Hem72} and the fact that the set of algebraic section is finite is \cite[Corollary 4.2]{McM00}. \end{proof} In fact, this will hold in general for any non-isotrivial family $X$ of smooth projective curves over some smooth projective base $B$.
-Note that because the fundamental group of a smooth projective curve has trivial center, we indeed still have a short exact sequence of fundamental groups We have the following corollary: \begin{corollary} Let $f:X\to B$ be a smooth projective family of curves corresponding to some non-constant map from $B$ to $\mc{M}_g$.
+Since Kodaira fibrations satisfy the assumptions of Prop. \ref{Prop: weak=surjectivity}, we may deduce the following corollary: \begin{corollary} Let $f\colon X\to B$ be a Kodaira fibration.
+The surjectivity of the topological section map $\sec_{\text{top}}$ is equivalent to the weak topological section conjecture for all connected finite \'{e}tale cover $X'$ of $X$ such that $X'\to B$ has connected fibers. \end{corollary} \begin{proof} The fact that fundamental groups of surfaces are residually finite is the main theorem of \cite{Hem72} and the fact that the set of algebraic section is finite follows from the geometric Mordell conjecture proven by Manin \cite{Man63}. \end{proof} \begin{corollary} There are counterexamples to the surjectivity part of the topological section question with no algebraic sections. \end{corollary} \begin{proof} This is now a direct consequence of Corollary \ref{Cor: weak=surjectivity for Kodaira fibrations} and the counterexamples constructed by Lee and Serv\'{a}n in Appendix \ref{section: appendix A}. \end{proof}

+In fact, Proposition \ref{Prop: weak=surjectivity}, will hold in general for any non-isotrivial family $X$ of smooth projective curves over some smooth projective base $B$.
+More specifically, we have the following result \begin{corollary} Let $f\colon X\to B$ be a smooth projective family of curves corresponding to some non-constant map from $B$ to $\mc{M}_g$.
 Then the surjectivity of the section map is equivalent to the weak topological section conjecture. \end{corollary} \begin{proof} It's enough to verify that such a family of curves $X$ has only finitely many algebraic sections.
 If $X\to B$ has infinitely many algebraic sections, note that the locus where these infinitely many algebraic sections agree is a countable union of closed subvarieties of $B$, and hence we may find a smooth proper curve $C\subset B$ such that the restriction of all these sections are distinct.
 Furthermore, we may also choose $C$ such that the map from $B$ to $\mc{M}_g$ restricts to a non-constant map on $C$.
-This then gives us a Kodaira fibration with infinitely many algebraic sections, contradicting \cite[Corollary 4.2]{McM00}. \end{proof}
+This then gives us a Kodaira fibration with infinitely many algebraic sections, contradicting the geometric Mordell Conjecture \cite{Man63}. \end{proof}